rubigdata/redbad-setup/README.md

 1. The scripts assume that the steps in `redbad/install.md` are carried out first.
 1. The `*.rc` files should be placed in the `bashrc.d` config directory for a shared environment.
 1. Script `package-install.sh` is run once to install Java.
-1. Script `hadoop-inst-net.sh` is run once to configure networking for Hadoop.
+1. Script `hadoop-inst-net.sh` is run once to configure networking on the cluster.
-1. Script `hadoop-inst-env.sh` is run once to create a `hadoop` user and execute other prepatory steps.
+1. Script `hadoop-inst-env.sh` is run once to create system users for Hadoop, Spark and Zookeeper, and execute other prepatory steps.
+1. Script `hadoop-inst-pkg.sh` is run once to download the software distributions for Hadoop, Spark and Zookeeper.
+1. Script `zookeeper-inst-env.sh` is run once for every Zookeeper node to create the Zookeeper data directories.

 Additional steps: